How to Add or Remove the Shutdown button in Windows 11

-This guide will show you how to hide or unhide the shutdown button in the Start menu’s power options on your Windows 11 PC.
-This button lets you turn off your computer safely.
+This guide shows you how to hide or unhide the shutdown button in Windows 11’s Start menu.
+The shutdown button lets you turn off your computer safely.

-The Shutdown button closes all apps and turns off your PC.
-You usually click it when you’re done working and want to power off your computer.
+The Shutdown button closes all your apps and powers down your PC.
+You click it when you’re done working and want to turn off your computer.

-How to Show or Hide the Shutdown Option on the Start Menu
+How to Hide or Show the Shutdown Button

 Important: Editing the registry can affect your computer.
 Follow the steps carefully.
 You may want to back up your registry first.